SciML/SurrogatesBase.jl/README.md

 SurrogatesBase.hyperparameters(g::GaussianProcessSurrogate) = g.hyperparameters

 function SurrogatesBase.update_hyperparameters!(g::GaussianProcessSurrogate, prior)
-    # Use the passed prior on hyperparameters, e.g., some parameter could be uniformly
+    # Use prior on hyperparameters, e.g., parameters uniformly distributed
-    # distributed between an upper and lower bound, to find better hyperparameters.
+    # between an upper and lower bound, to perform hyperparameter optimization.
-    # Update g.gp_process, g.hyperparameters to the improved hyperparameters.
+    # Set g.hyperparameters to the improved hyperparameters.
+    # Fit a Gaussian process that uses the updated hyperparameters to past
+    # samples and save it in g.gp_process.
     return g
 end
 ```